daaronr/eamt_gitbook_public/implementation-and-practical-tips/collecting-data-trial-outcomes/google-a-b-optimize-analytics-interface.md

 # Google A/B, optimize interface

 Mapping the key non-obvious features of running and analyzing these A/B trials using the Google analytics/optimize system.

-Reporting and considering this in the context of the [pledge-page-options-trial.md](../../contexts-environments-plans-tests/gwwc/pledge-page-options-trial.md "mention")
+Reporting and considering this in the context of the GWWC [pledge-page-options-trial.md](../../contexts-and-environments-for-testing/gwwc/pledge-page-options-trial.md "mention")

 ## What is it?
 How to create a trial